eddieblu/startup/README.md

 ### Elevator pitch

 Scatter Sunshine is an innovative twist on daily positivity, blending spiritual well-being into an optimistic social network.
 One post each day unlocks a feed of cheerful entries, sparking real-time encouragement through heart-reacts and streak-driven consistency.
-Whether you’re looking to cultivate an empowering routine or find uplifting support from a like-minded community, Scatter Sunshine is here to guide you toward a brighter life—one day at a time.
+Whether you’re looking to cultivate an empowering routine of looking on the bright side or find uplifting support from a like-minded community, Scatter Sunshine is here to guide you toward a brighter life—one day at a time.

 ### Design